hypered/design/brochure/README.md

 # LaTeX brochure

 - `example-full.tex` demonstrates the full capabilities of `HyperedReport.cls`.
+  It is the original work and is used as reference.
+Other files are shorter examples derived from it.
 - `example-large-table.tex` is a single page.

 # Embedding font